ps4star/FSE/ref.md

-## (2) External Functions and Scripts
+## (2) External Functions

-FSE supports loading external functions and scripts from JSON files.
-Scripts must be called twice to be properly used, once to import/load the script, and again to execute the main code.
+FSE supports loading external functions.
+External functions are stored in the file scripts.js in JS object format.
+External functions act in much the same way constants do, but for code blocks as opposed to data.
+Unlike constants, however, external functions can take parameters.

-### script (script name) (args...)
+### func (func name) (args...)
-###### Other Names: func, callfunc, callscript
+###### Other Names: callfunc, script, callscript
+Not to be confused with call.

-For information on how this works, and how to create your own functions, see the [https://github.com/ps4star/FSE/blob/master/functionguide.md](external function guide).
+For information on how external functions work, and how to create your own, see [https://github.com/ps4star/FSE/blob/master/functionguide.md](external function guide).